-During reassembly make certain that the rubber bumper is on the rod on each side.
-Install the diaphragm with the natural bulge outward as indicated on the diaphragm.
+diaphragm.
 Install the heavier plate on the outside of the diaphragm and make certain that the large radius side of both plates are toward the diaphragm.
 Place the sealing washer between the inner diaphragm plate and the end of the rod.
-Tighten the capscrew to approximately 25 ft.
-Ibs.
+Tighten the capscrew to approximately 25 ft. lbs.
 (33.9 Newton meters).
-Torque while allowing diaphragm to turn freely with plates, except for EPDM rubber, use a light weight oil between the plates and diaphragm when doing this procedure.
+Torque while allowing diaphragm to turn freely with plates, except for EPDM rubber, use a light weight oil between the plates and diqphragm when doing this procedure.
 Use a wrench on the capscrew of the opposite side to keep the rod from rotating.
 If the opposite chamber is assembled, the rod need not be held.